HashLips/hashlips_art_engine/README.md

 }
 ```

 That's it, you're done.
-Hope you create some awesome artworks with this code.
+Hope you create some awesome artworks with this code 👄.